-A&HM 4167 Digital and/or Electronic Music: Music ed majors
+A&HM 4167 - Digital and/or Electronic Music: Beginner / Advanced Beginner

+(Performance) For Beginner / Advanced Beginner students at TC and Columbia schools.
+Permission required.
+Ten total hours of one-on-one instruction arranged at a mutually agreeable time.
+Visit the Music Education website for a registration form or email musiced@tc.edu for more information.
 Hours arranged at mutually convenient times between student and instructor.
 Goals will be decided at initial meeting for the term.
 Written permission from the Music Education Program, Room 520A Horace Mann, required.
 With permission of advisor, students may register continuously for this course up to five semesters total.

-A&HM 4201 Fieldwork in Music Education
+A&HM 4201 - Fieldwork in Music Education